We all know that eating too much sugar isn’t good for us but it’s so hard to quit.

 KAL Pure Stevia Extract

-I do use different types of stevia depending on my needs.
+Instead, I use different types of stevia depending on my needs.

 I use Kal Organic Stevia for my coffee and I use Pyure Organic Stevia Blend for baking.